parisa2707/UT-Data-Science-Assignment/README.md

 Students should fork this repository and upload reqired assignment files due to the tasks introduced after each session.

-After completing each session assignment, share the link to your repository in dedicated Telegram group.
+After completing each session assignment, share the link to your repository in the dedicated Telegram group.

 Good luck.